txusballesteros/android-bind/README.md

 ### Configuring a custom Data Parser

 Occasionally you will need adapt the data stored in your model to show this on your app UI or vice-versa.
 For example, think on a Calendar field.
-Well, you can create you own data parser for example to format this date before to show this on the ui.
+Well, you can create your own data parser for example to format this date before to show this on the ui.

 First, create your own data parser class.